Apologetics Culture Faith Theology

 “God is inerrant but the Bible is not.”

-The progressive Christians that I have read or spoken with all subscribe to the idea that God is inerrant, but the Bible is not.
+Many progressive Christians subscribe to the idea that God is inerrant, but the Bible is not.
 That seems reasonable on the surface.
 But it opens up the proverbial can of worms.

 If God is without error, was it His intention to give us a set of writings that He knows contains errors?
 Was God unable to use human authors to successfully communicate His truths inerrantly?
 Or maybe the Bible was an entirely human idea that God did not intend we should have created?
 If that’s the case, what can we as Christians know about God apart from Scripture?